apache/beam-site/src/documentation/programming-guide.md

 To set a window to accumulate the panes that are produced when the trigger fires, invoke`.accumulatingFiredPanes()` when you set the trigger.
 To set a window to discard fired panes, invoke `.discardingFiredPanes()`.

-Let's look an an example that uses a `PCollection` with fixed-time windowing and a data-based trigger.
+Let's look an example that uses a `PCollection` with fixed-time windowing and a data-based trigger.
 This is something you might do if, for example, each window represented a ten-minute running average, but you wanted to display the current value of the average in a UI more frequently than every ten minutes.
 We'll assume the following conditions:

 *   The `PCollection` uses 10-minute fixed-time windows.
 *   The `PCollection` has a repeating trigger that fires every time 3 elements arrive.